yekesit/cs600-project/README.md

 # CS600-project
   This is a simple search engine implemented with Trie tree.
 # Constructor of the Trie tree
   In the file Trie.h, there are two classes.
+And the Trie tree is implemented by file Trie.cpp.
 ### Class TrieNode:
     The node in Trie tree is defined by class TrieNode.
 And for every node there are some attributes:
     Isword.
 Judge if this node represents a word.